carbon-language/carbon-lang/flang/docs/GettingInvolved.md

 -   Time: On Wednesdays 8:30 Pacific Time, on the weeks alternating with regular Flang Community Technical Biweekly Call.
 -   Meeting minutes are available in this [Google Doc](https://docs.google.com/document/d/10T-S2J3GrahpG4Ooif93NSTz2zBW0MQc_RlwHi0-afY/edit?usp=sharing).
     If you can not access the Google Doc, please send an email to Alexis Perry-Holby at aperry@lanl.gov requesting to be added to the access list.
--   Minutes from older meetings were sent to [flang-dev](http://lists.llvm.org/mailman/listinfo/flang-dev).
+-   Minutes from older meetings were posted on the [Flang forum](https://discourse.llvm.org/c/subprojects/flang).
 Search for `Flang Biweekly Sync - Notes`.

 ### Flang Community Technical Biweekly Call